-The primary role of a Room Parent is to provide support and assistance to the teacher.
-Room Parents should talk with the teacher about how she/he would like to work with them and parent volunteers and what other specific classroom help they would like.
+The primary role of a Room Parent is to provide support and assistance to the teacher and provide communication to the parents.
+Room Parents should talk with the teacher about how she/he would like to work with them and parent volunteers and what specific classroom help they will require throughout the year.
 Using that information, the Room Parents can develop a plan for the year that directly addresses the teacher’s unique needs and preferences.

 Room Parents are also viewed as a key conduit of information from the Home and

 School Association (H.S.A.) to all parents.
 Room Parents must be a member of the H.S.A.
+If you are currently not a member, please visit our the H.S.A. website and sign up.

 Also, Room Parents are strongly encouraged to attend H.S.A. meetings.
-Parents are more likely to read your emails than what may be perceived as a “general” e-blast, so it is important that at least one Room Parent from your class attend each H.S.A. meeting so that they may pass on the important information from the meeting to the rest of their class.
+It is important that at least one Room Parent from your class attend each H.S.A. meeting so that they may pass on the important information from the meeting to the rest of their class.

-Additionally, it is a wonderful way to interact with other parents and to stay informed on MTSD and H.S.A. issues and activities.
+Being a Room Parent is a wonderful way to interact with other parents while staying informed on MTSD (Mendham Township School District) and H.S.A. issues and activities.
 You will have the opportunity to hear updates from the superintendent (Dr. Sal Constantino), the school principals (Dr. Ciccone and Ms. Kotcho), various other school administrators, as well as the H.S.A.
-Board and Committee chairs.
+Board and Committee Chairs.
 The meetings take place in the MTES Staff Development Room.
-Coffee and refreshments are served at 9:15 am with the meeting beginning promptly at 9:30 am.
-Dates are to be determined and will be posted online as well as communicated in the weekly eblast.
+Refreshments are served at 9:15 am with the meeting beginning promptly at 9:30 am.
+The meetings occur about three times a school year and will be posted online as well as communicated in the weekly eblasts.

-Roles of the Room Parents
+Room Parents Responsibilities